Holt-Williams/BostonCrime/README.md

 Rshiny App of the Analyze Boston Crime Incidence Dataset

  Let the App load until the drop downs populate then it should work.
-The dataset  is large and doesn't load fast as I have not implemented the API (not part of the class)
+The dataset  is large and doesn't load fast as I have not implemented the API (not part of the class). *UPDATE* API has been implemented, but a warning now appears.
+Likely caused by new package versions.

  Shinyapps.io